bluesillybeard/Pinc/readme.md

 Hopefully the header is self-exaplanatory.
 If it's not clear what a function or type does, consider submitting an issue so we can improve documentation.

 It's worth noting the Pinc makes heavy use of asserts that will not trigger in ReleaseFast mode.
 We suggest using Debug to build the library, until you are confident everything works correctly, in which case ReleaseFast is a decent option.
 That being said, ReleaseSafe is almost certainly fast enough for any reasonable use case, but retains the safety checks of Debug mode.

+Using Pinc with Zig is not supported through zig's package management at the moment.
+Treat Pinc like a C library, because it is.
+It may be written in Zig, it may use Zig's build system, but the public-facing API is entirely for C.

 ## Other notes
 - When cross-compiling, it is generally a good idea to specify the ABI (example: `x86_64-linux-gnu` instead of `x86_64-linux`) as it tends to default to the wrong ABI which is quite annoying.